Ruben-Ma17/shooter-game/README.md

 Welcome to **Meme Defense Shooter** — the most *chaotic*, *meme-powered*, and *unnecessarily epic* shooter ever created.
 Protect your base, blast ridiculous enemies, and survive the onslaught of memes.
-Powered by **Python** and **Pygame**.
+Powered by **Python** and **Pygame**.🎮

 ---

 ## 😂 Story

 The memes have taken over the internet... and now they’ve come for **you**.
-Armed with your trusty blaster and questionable aim, you must defend your base from endless waves of meme enemies — from exploding asteroids to UFOs that scream in MP3.
+Armed with your trusty blaster and questionable aim, you must defend your base from endless waves of meme enemies — from exploding asteroids to Iluminatis that scream in MP3.

 ---